GregoryAlbouy/goshrink/README.md

 The worker makes resquests to store files and can write in the database.

-It leverages two customs modules, `queue` package built ontop of [streadway/amqp](https://github.com/streadway/amqp) and `imaging` wrapping [disintegration/imaging](https://github.com/disintegration/imaging) for image processing.
+It leverages two customs modules, `queue` package built ontop of [streadway/amqp](https://github.com/streadway/amqp) and `imaging` which wraps [disintegration/imaging](https://github.com/disintegration/imaging) for image processing.

 ## Control flow